 Upon successful completion of the certificate, the student will be eligible to take the National Registry of Emergency Medical Technicians – Paramedic exam or the Illinois State Licensing exam.
 Students must meet the same admission requirements as those in the EMT-P degree program.

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at jwcc.edu/gainfulemployment.
+Gainful Employment: For more information about graduation rates, cost, the median debt of students who complete the program, and other information, please visit our website at jwcc.edu/gainfulemployment.